Lan2Play/PugSharp/Docs/source/admin/quickstart.rst

 -------------------------------

 .. warning::
-   This Plugin is in a very early state of development and some things not fully working right now!
+   This Plugin is in a very early state of development and some things are not fully working right now!
 Please report any issues you find either on Discord (you can find it on the `home of the docs <https://pugsharp.lan2play.de/>`_ ) or in our issues tab on `Github <https://github.com/Lan2Play/PugSharp/issues>`_